jonasAthiele/BrainReconfiguration_Intelligence/README.md

 3. L. Parkes, B. Fulcher, M. Yücel, A. Fornito, An evaluation of the efficacy, reliability, and sensitivity of motion correction strategies for resting-state functional MRI.
 Neuroimage 171, 415–436 (2018).
 4. M. W. Cole, et al., Task activations produce spurious but systematic inflation of task functional connectivity estimates.
 Neuroimage 189, 1–18 (2019).
 5. A. Schaefer, et al., Local-Global Parcellation of the Human Cerebral Cortex from Intrinsic Functional Connectivity MRI.
 Cereb.
 Cortex 28, 3095–3114 (2018).
+6. T. B. T. Yeo, et al., The organization of the human cerebral cortex estimated by intrinsic functional connectivity.
+J. Neurophysiol.
+106, 1125–1165 (2011).
 ## Copyright
 Copyright (cc) 2021 by Jonas Thiele